Cynth42/udacity-fend-neighborhood-map/README.md

 * In your terminal, `run npm build`

+* Next, npm install -g serve

-* Next, serve -s build
+* serve -s build

 * Please note that the service worker will only cache in production mode